MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-sla-overview.md

 4. In the **Tasks** pane, select **Create**.

-5. In the **Service Level Tracking** dialog, enter a name for the service level that you are defining.
+5. In the **Service Level Tracking** dialog, enter a name for the service level that you're defining.
 For example, enter **LOB Application 1**.
 Optionally, you can provide a description.
 Select **Next**.

 6. On the **Objects to Track** page, under **Targeted class**, select **Select**.